 The Company was founded in 2018 with initial operations in Illinois and has since expanded its operational footprint, primarily through acquisitions, and now has operations or financial interests in seven U.S. geographic markets: Illinois, Maryland, Massachusetts, Michigan, New Jersey, Ohio, and Pennsylvania.
 As of December 31, 2023, Ascend had 34 open dispensaries, 32 of which are in states which have passed legislation permitting recreational cannabis, and 8 of which are branded as outlet stores.
-During 2023, the Company opened dispensaries in New Bedford, Massachusetts; Grand Rapids, Michigan; Tinley Park, Illinois; Northlake, Illinois; Sandusky, Ohio; and Piqua, Ohio.
+During 2023, the Company opened dispensaries in New Bedford, Massachusetts; Grand Rapids, Michigar; Tinley Park, Illinois; Northlake, Illinois; Sandusky, Ohio; and Piqua, Ohio.
 Additionally, in 2023 the Company acquired four dispensaries in Maryland, including the Aberdeen, Crofton, Ellicott City, and Laurel dispensaries.
-Subsequent to December 31, 2023, the Company opened a dispensary in Cincinnati Ohio, for a total of 35 dispensaries as of March 1, 2024.
-The Company has fully-financed expansion plans to achieve 39 total open dispensaries by the end of 2024 through licenses it already owns or licenses which it is under definitive agreement to acquire.
+Subsequent to December 31, 2023, the Company opened a dispensaries by the end of 2024 through licenses it already owns or licenses which it is under definitive agreement to acquire.
 The Company is also pursuing opportunities to partner with social equity license holders to expand the Company's presence in various states.
 Ascend operates cultivation facilities in six states with approximately 245,000 square feet of total canopy.